TerminalAddict/ta.com-website/_posts/2021-05-12-Making-a-Service-Worker-refresh-properly.md

 Here's the tricky bit ..
 SkipWaiting ...
 This had me stumped for a while, mainly because I didn't really understand how service workers worked!
-But reading through the lifecycle, kind got me to a point where I understood _just_ enough.
+But reading through the lifecycle, kind of got me to a point where I understood _just_ enough.

 We create a function showSkipWaitingPrompt that does 2 things:
 1. Send a message to the service worker that is "waiting" to skipwaiting, and just install itself.